 Quickly Muddy Stilettos caught on locally to become the ultimate ‘urban guide to the countryside’ – a witty, super-useful insider’s guide to the very best food, walks, boutiques, day trips, hotels, interiors and events for smart, fun-loving women living outside London.

-In Nov 2012 the blog turned into a business, and six years on, Muddy Stilettos can now be found in 22 counties, with editions in Bedfordshire, Berkshire, Cambridgeshire, Cornwall, Devon, Gloucestershire, Hampshire, the Isle of White, Hertfordshire, Leicestershire, Rutland, Kent, Northants, Norfolk, Somerset, Suffolk, Surrey, Sussex, Warwickshire and Wiltshire.
+In Nov 2012 the site turned into a business, and seven years on, Muddy Stilettos can now be found in 22 counties, with editions in Bedfordshire, Berkshire, Cambridgeshire, Cornwall, Devon, Dorset, Essex, Gloucestershire, Hampshire, the Isle of White, Hertfordshire, Leicestershire, Rutland, Kent, Northants, Norfolk, Somerset, Suffolk, Surrey, Sussex, Warwickshire and Wiltshire.

 This is Hero’s Muddy Mantra that all Muddy editors also follow: